nezumi1503/nezumi1503.github.io/_pages/about.md

 News
 ======

+07.09.2022 - Andrej and Ivan defended their bachelor theses and passed the state exams!
+Congratulations Bc.
+Rendek and Bc.
+Hudák!

 01.03.2022 - Two PhD students, Niklas Lausti and Vineet Kumar, join the group.

 16.02.2022 - [New article about a cryogenic ion trap](https://aip.scitation.org/doi/10.1063/5.0080458) published.

-01.12.2021 - [Dr Albin Antony](https://www.linkedin.com/in/albin-antony-phd-b20227103/) joins our group as a postdoc!

-01.10.2021 - Two bachelor degree students, Andrej Rendek and Ivan Hudák, join the group.

 24.09.2021 - [A series of four lectures](https://mhejduk.com/teaching/2021-ultracold-series) about ultracold physics and quantum control with guests from the University of Oxford are shceduled for October and November 2021.